rubrikinc/terraform-azure-polaris-cloud-native_subscription/README.md

 ### Missing Tenant

-You may recieve the following error when applying the Terraform plan:
+You may receive the following error when applying the Terraform plan:

 ```none
 ╷